 It probably took a long while for the marriage to become lonely.
 Maybe even years.
 So, bridging that gap doesn't have to be immediate, drastic, or abrupt.
-In fact, the slower approach is probably a safer and more effective one.
-Hold his hand while watching TV, tell her how beautiful she looks, tell him you're proud of how hard he works, or do some gardening together.
+The slower approach is likely to be a safer and more effective one.
+Hold hands while watching TV, tell them how attractive they are to you, tell them you're proud of how hard they work or try doing some gardening or another activity together.
 The subject of loneliness doesn't necessarily need to come up in this early stage.
 Sometimes gentle and subtle actions such as a kiss on the cheek or rubbing your hand across your spouse's back as you walk by are just as powerful, if not more, especially when you're making that first courageous move to put the flame back in your marriage.

-Now it's time to verbally communicate.
+Now it's time to communicate verbally.

-Let's face it—communication in a marriage can go from flirting, compliments, and promising the world to each other to discussions around bills, chores, and Jimmy’s latest report card.
-Now is the time to focus on communication that revolves around healing, closeness, and your love for your spouse.
-Remember when you first dated your spouse.
+Let's face it—communication in a marriage can go from flirting, compliments, and promising the world to each other to discussions around bills, chores, and the latest report card.
+Now is the time to focus on communication that revolves around healing, closeness, and love for your spouse.
+Think back to when you first started dating your spouse.
 Try to communicate the way you used to.
 Keep it light and easy.

-At this point in the reconciliation process, one can be tempted to expect the healing process and reciprocation from the spouse to go quicker than it might be.
+At this point in the reconciliation process, one can be tempted to expect the healing process and reciprocation from the spouse to go more quickly than is natural.
 It's important to remember that your spouse may need more time than you to meet you halfway.
 Your spouse may still be feeling lonely.
-Continuing to focus on yourself and your marriage will help to lessen the triggers you might be carrying, like abandonment issues or self-esteem.
+Continuing to focus on yourself and your marriage will help lessen the triggers you might be carrying, like abandonment issues or self-esteem.

 It's imperative to read the signs from your spouse as each step is approached to ensure that you're not moving too fast or slow.
 It's time to love your spouse physically.
 One of the things that had probably dissipated is physical intimacy with your spouse.
 Yes, you may be physical, but you may not be genuinely physical like you were before.
-This is again a valuable time to be trusting, loving, and safe as you move to this next stage.
+Again, this is a valuable time to be trusting, loving, and safe as you move to this next stage.